Codes and Frequencies

 Comparability — Cambodia [top]

-The census question in both years defines a speech disability as the inability to speak at all (mute) or the inability to be understood through speech.
+The census question in both 2008 and 2013 defines a speech disability as the inability to speak at all (mute) or the inability to be understood through speech.
 People able to speak with stammering who are still comprehensible are not classified as disabled.
+The 2019 sample refers to having difficulty using usual language or speaking.

 Comparability — Cameroon [top]